Candidates: Are you interviewing and need support?

 While I really hope you’re not reading this while taking your interview, make sure to do these four things while taking a video interview:

 HireVue aims to enable your authentic self, not squander it!
 Take a look at this introduction to HireVue for more help.

 Interview questions can often seem like trick questions, and properly navigating them is a crucial job-hunting skill.
 These are the most common "trick" interview questions and how to answer them:

 Of course, this list is not all-inclusive.
 If you're looking for more interview questions and how to answer them, check out these articles.

-Many companies are turning to on campus on-demand video interviewing in order to cut travel costs and hear from as many student applicants as possible.
+Many companies are turning to on campus on-demand video interviewing, and even one-way video interviewing, in order to cut travel costs and hear from as many student applicants as possible.
 Not least of these is Goldman Sachs, who recently turned to on campus video interviewing as a way to identify strong candidates who do not attend one of their “target schools.”